-The work at Morskie Oko – one of the most famous and recognizable mountain lakes in the Tatra National Park in Poland – consisted in checking the tourist pressure on this high-mountain pond (i.e. the impact of hundreds of thousands of tourists visiting this lake every year – due to the amazing scenery and relatively easy access).
+The work at Morskie Oko – one of the most famous and recognizable mountain lakes in the Tatra National Park in Poland – consisted of checking the tourist pressure on this high-mountain pond (i.e. the impact of hundreds of thousands of tourists visiting this lake every year – due to the amazing scenery and relatively easy access).

-The appearance of submerged vegetation (hydro-macrophytes) may be an indicator of anthropopressure in this type of oligotrophic lakes.
-The actual vegetation maps, in this case, MO were made earlier.
+The appearance of submerged vegetation (hydro-macrophytes) may be an indicator of anthropopressure in this type of oligotrophic lake.
+The actual vegetation maps, in this case, Morskie Oko were made earlier.

-As a result, all monitoring stations can be reached underwater without surfacing – and without the need for additional assistance from the boat crew or disturbing the aesthetics of the lake landscape with floats.
+As a result, all monitoring stations can be reached underwater without surfacing and without the need for additional assistance from the boat crew or disturbing the aesthetics of the lake landscape with floats.